 Well, my title is “Web Strategist.”
 And my work will build upon what I did from 2001 to 2007.
 I was involved in migrating some of our web solutions to open source.
 And even launched Ames’ first official public blog using WordPress.
 I actually helped define the requirements for the server that ended up hosting the content for the NASA iPhone app.
 But what’s up first for me now is to come up with a strategic roadmap for the web at NASA Ames.
 I’ll be taking a look a the overall web landscape at Ames and NASA.
 Everything from the guts of the infrastructure(its actually fairly solid and bulletproof) to collaborations tools (big problems here – there aren’t great ones) to the user experiences (again good ones are few and far between).

 So no, I’m not in astronaut training.
-I doubt they’ll let go on one of the last few shuttle missions.
-6 And I’m not designing rocket launch software or involved with aerodynamics testing.
+I doubt they’ll let go on one of the last few shuttle missions. ((Skyrocketing to the top of my bucket list: take my children to Florida to see a shuttle launch this summer.))
+And I’m not designing rocket launch software or involved with aerodynamics testing.
 But everyone involved with NASA has a part to play.
 And all those parts feed into the various NASA missions.
 My part is helping the NASA community utilize everything the web has to offer it.
 As well as help the NASA community enrich the web so that it can offer back something back for others.

 Why it’s the right time for me to come back